- Is there a program for first time home buyers?

 Eligible applicants include Clark County's small cities and towns, special purpose districts, county departments, local units of government, nonprofit organizations, and for-profit businesses.
 Eligible individuals do not receive funds directly from the Department, but can get assistance from some of the organizations we fund.

 Generally, CDBG and HOME applications are made available October 1st each year and are due in December.
-Notices of funding availability are published in The Columbian newspaper before each funding round.
-You can also request that your name be added to our mailing list to receive notification by mail.
+Notices of funding availability are published on the Clark County website, Facebook, and Twitter accounts before each funding round.
+You can also request that your name be added to our mailing list to receive notification by email.

 CDBG funds are used to fund public service projects, economic development activities, public facilities improvements and infrastructure improvements.
-HOME funds are used to fund new multi-family construction, tenant-baesd rental assistance and for preservation of existing low-income housing.
+HOME funds are used to fund new multi-family construction, tenant-based rental assistance and for preservation of existing low-income housing.

 The County CDBG Program does not provide assistance to City of Vancouver residents.
 The City has its own CDBG entitlement from HUD and distributes those funds.
 Contact Peggy Sheehan, CDBG Manager, (360) 487-7952.

 The Vancouver Housing Authority, (360) 694-2501, administers all Section 8 housing for both the City of Vancouver and Clark County.
 Additional affordable housing and/or homeless shelter units can be found through 211 Information and Referral and the Council for the Homeless Housing Solutions Center.